For daily wit & wisdom, sign up for the Almanac newsletter.

 Purslane is used to shade the soil around basil plants, helping them to remain fresh in hot weather.
 Basil improves the growth and flavor of tomatoes and peppers.

 Nasturtiums can be used as a trap plant to entice aphids away from beans.
-Lovage and rosemary also have excellent insect repellent qualities.
+Lovage and rosemary also have excellent insect-repellent qualities.
 Sunflowers can be used to create shade for sun-stressed crops.
 Corn will benefit from the beans’ nitrogen-fixing capabilities.
 Pole beans provide structural support.

 Oregano Other Brassicas (Cabbage, brussels sprouts, cauliflower, etc.)

 Chives improve the growth and flavor of carrots and deter aphids, mites, and flies.
-Rosemary and sage repel carrot fly.
+Rosemary and sage repel the carrot fly.
 Leeks are thought to repel many flying pests (including carrot rust fly).

 Foes: Dill can reduce the yield of carrots.
-Dill, coriander, and other members of the Carrot family should not be planted near carrots (they tend to cross pollinate).
+Dill, coriander, and other members of the Carrot family should not be planted near carrots (they tend to cross-pollinate).

 Dill is thought to protect against aphids and mites.
 Beans can provide more nitrogen to the corn.
-Sunflowers can act as a structure and a windbreak for the corn, and dwarf sunflowers bring in ladybugs to control aphids.
+Sunflowers can act as a structure and a windbreak for corn, and dwarf sunflowers bring in ladybugs to control aphids.
 Pole beans are sometimes interplanted with corn, adding nitrogen and providing structural support.
 Spinach grows well in the shade of corn, keeping corn roots cool.

 Dill is thought to protect against aphids and mites.
-Nasturtium deters aphids, beetles and bugs and improves growth and flavor.
+Nasturtium deters aphids, beetles, and bugs and improves growth and flavor.
 Oregano deters pests in general.
 Radish, Nasturtium, and Tansy repel cucumber beetles; radish also repels flea beetles.
-Tansy also deters ants, beetles, bugs, flying insects, as does borage, improving flavor and growth.
+Tansy also deters ants, beetles, bugs, and flying insects, as does borage, improving flavor and growth.

 Chives, onions, and garlic deter aphids and other pests by masking the scent of the lettuce with their aroma.
 Basil is thought to improve the flavor and growth of lettuce.
 Radishes can be used as a trap crop for flea beetles.
 Poached egg plants(Limnanthes), a wildflower, will bring hoverflies and other beneficials that eat aphids.